Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: Characterization of frame-related concepts in Banach spaces

 (iv) Let $\mg$ be a Banach frame for $X$ w.r.t. $X_d$ and let $Q$ denote a Banach frame operator for $\mg$.
 By (iii), the operator $T_\mg:X_d^*\to X^*$ is bounded and surjective.
 Furthermore, $Q^*$ is a bounded right inverse of $T_\mg$.
-Take $T=T_\mg$.
+Then the operator $T=T_\mg$ has the desired properties.

 Conversely, assume that $T:X_d^*\to X^*$ is a bounded surjective operator which has a bounded right inverse $W:X^*\to X_d^*$.
 Consider the sequence $(g_i)_{i=1}^\infty =(T\delta_i^*)_{i=1}^\infty$.
 By (iii), $\mg$ is an $X_d$-frame for $X$.
 Furthermore, $W^*$ is a Banach frame operator for $\mg$.